Lucas Paquetá: AC Milan

-On 10 October 2018, news agencies across Brazil and Italy reported that a €35M deal had been agreed between AC Milan and Flamengo for the transfer of player, beating stiff competition from French club Paris Saint-Germain.
+On 10 October 2018, news agencies across Brazil and Italy reported that a €35M deal had been made between AC Milan and Flamengo for the transfer of player, beating stiff competition from French club Paris Saint-Germain.

 On 4 January 2019, the transfer was made official, with Milan announcing the player had signed a five-year contract.
 He chose to wear the shirt number 39.
 Because of his mother's Portuguese descent, he was eligible for registration as a European player.

 Paquetá made his club debut on 12 January 2019, playing 85 minutes before being replaced by Fabio Borini as Milan beat Sampdoria 2–0 in extra time in the Coppa Italia.
 Four days later, Paquetá played in the 2018 Supercoppa Italiana, held at the King Abdullah Sports City in Jeddah, Saudi Arabia, where Juventus beat Milan 1–0.
 On 21 January 2019, Paquetá made his Serie A debut in a 2–0 win over Genoa at the Stadio Luigi Ferraris.
-During the match, Paquetá performed a rainbow flick over opponent Daniel Bessa, flicking the rolling ball up and propelling it over the head of his opponent.
 Paquetá scored his first goal for Milan in 3–0 win against Cagliari, scoring the second goal.
 He dedicated his goal for the victims of a fire at his old club Flamengo, all members of the under-15 team.

 Lyon

 On 30 September 2020, French club Lyon announced the signing of Paquetá, who signed for €20 million on a five-year contract.

-In the 21/22 season, the midfielder was elected the best foreign player in the French Championship, Ligue 1.
+In the 2021–22 season, the midfielder was elected the best foreign player of Ligue 1.
 The election was carried out by popular vote and was supported by more than 20,000 people.
-Paquetá, 25 years old, competed with the defender of PSG Marquinhos, the marfileño midfielder of Lens Fofana and the Canadian leader of Lille Jonathan David.
+Paquetá, 25 years old, competed with the defender of PSG Marquinhos, the Ivorian midfielder of Lens Seko Fofana and the Canadian leader of Lille Jonathan David.

 West Ham United

 On 29 August 2022, West Ham United announced the signing of Paquetá for a club record fee undisclosed by the club.
 He signed a five-year contract for a fee estimated by the BBC to be more than £50m with additional add-ons, beating the fee paid for Sebastien Haller in 2019.
 He made his West Ham and Premier League debut on 31 August in a 1–1 home draw against Tottenham Hotspur.

-On 4th January 2023, Paqueta scored his first Premier League goal and West Ham goal against Leeds United.
+On 4 January 2023, Paquetá scored his first Premier League goal and West Ham goal against Leeds United at Elland Road in a 2–2 draw.
+On 7 June 2023, Paquetá assisted Jarrod Bowen's 90th minute winner in the 2023 UEFA Europa Conference League final in a 2–1 win against Fiorentina in Prague.
+A day later, Paquetá was named in UEFA's team of the season for the tournament.